BeardedTek/newsfeed/docs/content/docs/deployment/_index.md

 ## Docker Deployment

 NewsFeed is designed to be deployed using Docker and Docker Compose.
-The project includes a production-ready `docker-compose.yml` file.
+The project includes a production-ready `docker-compose.yml` file with optimized container configurations.
+For detailed information about our Docker optimizations, see the [Docker Optimizations](./docker-optimizations/) page.

 ### Prerequisites